Return to the search form Return to your search results

 Iowa exchange students at Oddastaðavatn

-A Reciprocal Exchange agreement between the University of Iowa and the University of Iceland allows UI students to undertake a year, or semester of study in Rejkjavik alongside local students in English taught classes.
+A Reciprocal Exchange agreement between the University of Iowa and the University of Iceland allows UI students to undertake a year, or semester of study in Reykjavik alongside local students in English taught classes.
+You can learn more about the exchange program on the University of Iceland's Incoming Exchange Student website.

 This program requires students to function independently in a different university system where English is not the first language.
-The University of Iceland Exchange would be a good fit for a student who is a confident and experienced traveler with a drive and willingness to navigate a new educational system independently.
+The University of Iceland Exchange is the best fit for students who are comfortable with a very high level of independence and cultural immersion.

 view from Hallgrimskirka Church tower

-The University of Iceland offers courses across various areas of study.
-Students studying at the University of Iceland must take a total of 30 ECTS credits per semester, where at least 60% of courses are within the students’ major.
-To look at a list of available course, visit the University of Iceland website here.
+The University of Iceland offers courses across a variety of majors.
+Students studying at the University of Iceland must take a total of 30 ECTS credits per semester, where at least 60% of courses are within the student's major.
+You can find a list of the available courses on Iceland's course search page.

 Study Abroad